Brand owners, marketers, and brokers

 Can I sell certified organic products without certification?

 As a brand owner, your co-packer — e.g., the operation producing, packaging, and labeling the products — is able to list your products on their certificate as a certified organic operation.
-You will be permitted to sell listed products in accordance with the applicable labeling requirements.
+You will be permitted to sell listed products in accordance with the 205.101 (f) exemption.

 Do I need certification as a broker or trader?